Amazon FBA Revenue Calculator: How to Use It Effectively

 The Amazon Seller App makes it easy to manage your Amazon business on the go.

 Amazon Seller Refund

-This tool helps you to get money back from Amazon in the event of issues like lost and damaged inventory, goods not received, reimbursement issued, overcharged fees, and customer returns.
+This tool helps you get money back from Amazon in issues like lost and damaged inventory, goods not received, reimbursement issued, overcharged fees, and customer returns.